-During certification of welding procedures where the CTOD testing is required the notch shall be located in accordance with the certification program approved by the Register, generally, in the centre of the weld.
+During certification of welding procedures where the CTOD testing is required the notch shall be located in accordance with the certification program approved by the Register, generally, in the centre of the weld, along the line drawn so as the content of metal of the weld and the base metal on both sides of the line corresponds to $50\% \pm 10\%$.

 - 5.4.4.2 During certification of material weldability the those HAZ structural components shall be tested that tend to exhibit the lowest crack resistance: zones with coarse-grain structure adjacent to the fusion line and zones with the incomplete structural transition or its absence adjacent to HAZ boundary with the base metal.
-The scheme of multi-run weld HAZ with the structural zones for which the CTOD value shall be determined is shown in Fig. 5.4.4.2. - 5.4.4.3 Where the longitudinal welded joint of pipe with an actual geometry without straight edge is subject to testing the notch shall be marked so that it crossed the largest possible percent of the coarse-grained component at the fusion line (for testing of area with a coarse-grained structure adjacent to the fusion line boundary) or the "distant" HAZ (for testing area with incomplete structural transition adjacent to the HAZ boundary with base metal) as shown in Fig. 5.4.4.3. - 5.4.4.4 Simultaneously with preparation of welded specimens the transverse macrosections shall be cut out from the weld ends of each test assembly.
-They shall be subjected to metallographic analysis for checking the presence of metal zones inside the specimens central zone in sufficient quantity of 75 per cent of their thickness. - 5.4.4.5 When marking-out the notch location in the weld specimen the end surfaces of the specimen (normal to the welding direction) shall be etched and the notch line shall be marked so that to clearly reveal them in the area in question.
+The scheme of multi-run weld HAZ with the structural zones for which the CTOD value shall be determined is shown in Fig. 5.4.4.2. - 5.4.4.3 Where the longitudinal welded joint of pipe with an actual geometry without straight edge is subject to testing the notch shall be marked so that it crossed the largest possible percent of the coarse-grained component at the fusion line (for testing of area with a coarse-grained structure adjacent to the fusion line boundary) or the "distant" HAZ (for testing area with incomplete structural transition adjacent to the HAZ boundary with base metal) as shown in Fig. 5.4.4.3.